Max Goof

 Maximilian "Max" Goof is a cartoon character who is the son of the Disney character Goofy.
-He first appeared in the 1951 short Fathers Are People as Goofy Jr., and later appeared in the 1992 television series Goof Troop as Max Goof, a preteen.
-He then later appeared as a teenager in the spin-off film A Goofy Movie (1995), its direct-to-video sequel An Extremely Goofy Movie (2000), and in the 2001 TV series House of Mouse as a parking valet.
+He first appeared in the 1951 short Fathers Are People as a kid under the name of Goofy Junior, continuing under that identity in later 1950s short films, and later appeared in the 1992 television series Goof Troop as Max Goof, as a preteen, being his official name ever since.
+He then later appeared as a teenager in the spin-off film A Goofy Movie (1995), and as a young adult in its direct-to-video sequel An Extremely Goofy Movie (2000), and in the 2001 television series House of Mouse.
 He appeared as a child in the direct-to-video film Mickey's Once Upon a Christmas (1999) and as a young adult in its sequel Mickey's Twice Upon a Christmas (2004).

 Max has also appeared as a playable character in video games such as Goof Troop (1993) for the Super NES, Disney Golf (2002) for the PlayStation 2, and Disney's Extremely Goofy Skateboarding (2001) for PC CD.